-Students who complete the program in hospitality management choose among many of the job settings in the growing hospitality industry, such as restaurants and foodservice operations, hotels and other lodging facilities, resorts, casinos, entertainment centers, convention centers, and visitor bureaus.
+Students who complete the program in hospitality management choose among many of the job settings in the growing hospitality industry, such as restaurants and food-service operations, hotels and other lodging facilities, event companies, resorts, casinos, entertainment centers, convention centers, travel firms, and visitor bureaus.

 General Education Requirements

 See the General Education/Core Curriculum for the School of Applied Sciences.
 Students in this major must take a modern language to fulfill the "Humanities" requirement in the core curriculum (100 level is acceptable).